Distributional Regression

 4

-Specifies the neurons of the output layer.
-Here, softmax is used for \pi values as they must sum up to 1. exponential activation is used for both \alpha’s and \beta’s as they must be non-negative.
+Specifies the output heads. softmax is used for \pi values as they must sum to 1. exp is used for \alpha’s and \beta’s as they must be positive.

 5